trandinhkhoa/distributed-system-project/README.md

 ./start.sh server

-# choose the hash to inverse and split dictionary into 3 servers
+# choose the hash to inverse and split dictionary into 3 servers.
+This example Hash String should be inverted into "TOPPING"
-./start.sh load_balancer 2f222bc8380d40245a91a079a3ae70d0 ../d.txt 3
+./start.sh load_balancer 594f2ba0aaeacf6c9510f445a36217cc ../d.txt 3

 # connect the client/worker to do the computation
 ./start.sh client